 Once again, I figured I would do a quick blog on a question that we get quite often: Where does gold ring up on a metal detector?

 To explain why the size of the object matters, I will use the example of aluminum since that is the majority of the scrap metals we find when metal detecting.
-Notice that a small piece of aluminium (say foil) will typically display a lower target ID # and a lower audio tone on most metal detectors.
-While a large piece of aluminum (think aluminum can) will give you a higher number target ID and a much louder sound.
+Notice that a small piece of aluminum (say a small piece of aluminum or foil) will typically display a lower target ID # and a lower audio tone on most metal detectors.
+While a large piece of aluminum (think aluminum bottle top) will give you a higher number target ID and a much louder sound.
 This will be very similar when it comes to gold with regards to size and shape.

 I hope this clarifies the question for most people out there.
 Good luck and happy hunting!